ldhulipala/ldhulipala.github.io/index.md

 ---

 I am currently a visiting faculty researcher at Google Research New York where I work on the [Graph Mining][gm] team.
-I am very excited to be joining the Department of Computer Science at University of Maryland, College Park as an Assistant Professor in July'22.
 Previously, I was a postdoc at MIT working with [Julian Shun][julian].
 I obtained my Ph.D. from Carnegie Mellon University, where I was advised by [Guy Blelloch][guy].

-My research revolves around designing high-performance parallel, dynamic, and streaming graph processing algorithms and systems, with a focus on both practical and theoretical efficiency.
+**I am very excited to be joining the Department of Computer Science at University of Maryland, College Park as an Assistant Professor in July'22.** I am currently looking for motivated graduate students interested in working on the theory and practice of parallel algorithms.
+Some of my current research interests are on parallel clustering (graphs and spatial data), parallel batch-dynamic algorithms, and streaming graph processing.
+If you are interested in working with me, please send me an e-mail.
 <br>
 <br>